Britman72/AT_presence/README.md

 ![Alt text](example/screenshot.JPG?raw=true "Title")

+Potential future enhancements:

+1. Abililty to show the date/time when the person left the location they were last at.
+2. Miles from home indicator.

 ## Getting Started

 These instructions will cover the steps needed to get your webCoRE presence into ActionTiles.